jersou/gitlab-tree-ok-cache/README.md

-# Add Tree ok in past job option, useful in monorepos ~= Idempotent job
+# Add "sub tree is ok in the past" job option, useful in monorepos ~= Idempotent job

 ### Problem to solve